bracealround/Result_Processing_System_RPS/README.md

 # Result_Processing_System

-# Project Description:
+## Project Description:
-We crated a Result Processing System (RPS) for an university.
-The app provies the students the scope to look into result related different information stating from differnet teacher, student and staff info, edit their own profile, look into results based on differnet criteria, view the total ranklist for different courses and finally download the result.The teachers will have the functionality to update the result of the courses assigned to them either for individual student or for a course as a csv file.
-The admin has the ultimate authority to define users, students, teachers, courses, departments, assignment or update or delate any one of the object.
+We created a Result Processing System (RPS) for Universities.
+The app provides the students, teachers and the administrations a platform to create, update and, manage enrollments and results.
+Students can enroll courses, view results and the ranklist and download the result.
+The teachers will have the functionality to update the result of the courses assigned to them either for individual student or for all the students enrolled in a course through a **CSV** file.
+The admin have the ultimate authority to define users, students, teachers, courses, departments, assignment or update or delete any one of the entity.

 ## Languages Used:

  - HTML
  - CSS
  - Javascript
  - Python

 ## Framework

  - Django
+ - Bootstrap

-# Functionalities:
+## Functionalities:

+### Admin Funtionalities:

+An admin will have the following functionalities:
+ - Create user
+ - Define different user as teacher as student, teacher or staff
+ - Create new Departments and Courses.
+ - Assign teachers to specific course
+ - Approve the status of differnet students course enrollment

-## Student Functionalities:
+### Student Functionalities:

  A student will have the following functionalities:
  - Login with his specific email and password.
  - Department Details